th3nu8/Switch-Emulation/README.md

 Run ryujinx and click "Open ryujinx folder" under file

-Open system and move title.keys into it
+Clcik "Actions" and then install keys, then click the prod.keys and then the title.keys

-Back out and click "Install firmware from ZIP" under tools and chose the firmware ZIP
+Back out and click "Install firmware from ZIP" under actions and chose the firmware ZIP

 Click "Manage user profiles" under options and create a profile and save it